Fentanyl is a powerful painkiller. According to the Centers for Disease Control, it’s up to 100 times more potent than morphine.

 Its strong potency means it can be used in operating rooms, to control pain after surgery and to alleviate pain for people with advanced cancer.
 But its effectiveness at relieving pain and increasing pleasure also have made it a popular street drug with dangerous risks of addiction, overdose and death.

+What does fentanyl do?
 Read on to learn about the methods, benefits, risks and implications of using or misusing fentanyl.

 Fentanyl is available in a variety of forms